 The Home Affordable Refinance program, (HARP) was initiated in March of 2009 by president Obama’s administration.
 The program was created to allow underwater borrowers to refinance their mortgages.
 Underwater homeowners are those whose mortgage balances exceed their property values.
-Fannie Mae and Freddie Mac back and guarantee the refinance loans for homeowners.
+Properties owned by Fannie Mae and Freddie Mac back and guarantee the refinance loans for homeowners.
 With this backing, it is common and sometimes can be a simple process to get a HARP refinance done.
 Unfortunately, due to the change in government, the program comes to and end on September 30th, 2017.

 Especially due to the fact that these loans are backed by government-controlled entities, policies and laws are changed by day, and hence, the change in the guidelines to the HARP loan program over time.
 In 2011, the guidelines changed from how they were in the previous years and some have changed from then to date.
 Below, we look at the guidelines as at 2017.